Gaurav-Chatribin/threat-reputation-checker/README.md

 # IP and Domain Threat Reputation Checker

-This Flask application is designed to provide users with a convenient way to assess the reputation of an IP address or domain name through the integration of VirusTotal, AbuseIPDB, and Whoislookup APIs.
+This Flask application is designed to provide users with a convenient way to assess the reputation of an IP address or domain name through the integration of VirusTotal, AbuseIPDB, Criminal IP, and Whoislookup APIs.
 By offering a user-friendly interface, the application allows users to input a single IP or domain and receive comprehensive results on a single page.
 This streamlined process of gathering threat-related information saves valuable time, particularly during urgent and time-critical investigations.

 ![image](https://github.com/user-attachments/assets/a47d208f-e962-4a90-8cb4-2dfc412b626c)
 ![image](https://github.com/user-attachments/assets/51a00a73-446e-4991-904a-25c3b0205fbe)